roq-trading/roq-test/README.md

 Some noteworthy observations

-* Acknowledgement may be received up to 2 times.
-The first acknowledgement is the result of the market gateway validating order parameters and its own connection status to the exchange.
-The second acknowledgement originates from the exchange.
-This design allows the client to detect lost messages as early as possible.
-(Latency between client and gateway is significantly lower than latency between gateway and exchange).
 * The client must use its own strictly increasing number scheme (per market gateway) to identify orders.
 (This number scheme is completely unrelated to any other connected client).
 The market gateway will use its own internal